python-mode/python-mode/README.rst

 There is no need to install the pylint_, rope_ or any used python library on your system.

 - Python objects and motion (]], 3[[, ]]M, vaC, viM, daC, ciM, ...)
+- Folding of python code
+- Virtualenv support
 - Highlight syntax errors
 - Highlight and auto fix unused imports
+- Many linters (pylint_, pyflakes_, ...) that can be run simultaneously
 - Strong code completion
 - Code refactoring
 - Python documentation
 - Run python code
 - Go to definition
 - Powerful customization
-- Virtualenv support
-- Many linters (pylint_, pyflakes_, ...) that can be run simultaneously
-- And more...
+- And more, more ...

-See (old) screencast here: http://t.co/3b0bzeXA (sorry for quality, this is my first screencast)
+See (very old) screencast here: http://t.co/3b0bzeXA (sorry for quality, this is my first screencast)

 .. contents::